 - Maintain a good understanding of the infrastructure development market and Government policies to support funding and financing of projects.

-- Be skilled in financial analysis, financial modelling and valuations as well as regulatory accounts;
+- 2-3yrs as a skilled modeller in financial analysis, financial modelling and valuations as well as regulatory accounts;

 - High level academic degree